 Barely 100 miles (160 km) separate Rome from the heart of Tuscany, making it easy to incorporate both into your Italian itinerary.
 For ease and efficiency, travel by train is the best way to make the journey.
-High-speed and non-stop trains reach the region's renaissance capital of Florence in 90 minutes, while slower Regionale lines link up the popular medieval hill towns and reach the northwestern hub of Pisa in 3 hours.
+High-speed and non-stop trains reach the region's renaissance capital of Florence in 90 minutes, while slower Regionale lines link up the popular medieval hill towns and reach the northwestern hub of Pisa in three hours.

 Multiple daily flights connect Rome with the major Tuscan cities of Florence and Pisa in a speedy 55 minutes but require additional travel time to and from the airports.
 Travel by bus is an affordable choice, but also the slowest.

-Duration: From 90 minutes
+Duration: from 90 minutes

 Most of the trains in Tuscany are modern and well-equipped, with wifi, air-conditioning, and plenty of luggage storage.
 Stations in Florence and Pisa are walkable and convenient to the center, but some smaller cities and rural towns require a taxi or bus.

-Duration: From 2 hours
+Duration: from 2 hours

-Driving is the best way to see the Tuscan countryside and explore the area’s smaller towns, but urban traffic in Italy can be stressful, so cars are best avoided if a major city like Florence is your only destination.
-If small towns and scenic countryside are the highlights of your itinerary, choose a rental agency towards the north of Rome (like Villa Borghese), or pick up from the airport to avoid the congested city center.
+Driving is the best way to see the Tuscan countryside and explore the area's smaller towns, but urban traffic in Italy can be stressful, so cars are best avoided if a major city like Florence is your only destination.
+If small towns and scenic countryside are the highlights of your itinerary, choose a rental agency toward the north of Rome (like Villa Borghese), or pick up from the airport to avoid the congested city center.

-Follow the A1/E35 due north toward Florence (3 hrs), skirting Orvieto, Chiusi, Arezzo, and Montepulciano, with the possibility of detours towards Siena and San Gimignano or the scenic Val D’Orcia and Chianti regions along the way.
+Follow the A1/E35 due north toward Florence (3 hrs), skirting Orvieto, Chiusi, Arezzo, and Montepulciano, with the possibility of detours toward Siena and San Gimignano or the scenic Val D'Orcia and Chianti regions along the way.

 Roads in Tuscany are well-marked and generally easy to navigate, but requesting a GPS unit in your rental car is a helpful addition.
 Driving is restricted or heavily regulated in most historic centers, so plan to park in public lots outside most of your destinations and walk or catch a bus or taxi to the center.